racyusdelanoo/bpf-tutorial/README.md

 ## About

+This repository presents complimentary material to the paper "Fast Packet Processing with eBPF and XDP: Concepts, Code, Challenges and Applications" submitted to ACM Computing Surveys (CSUR).

-This repository is divided as follows:
+The contents are divided as as follows:
 - `ansible/`: ansible script used to install required dependencies during VM creation
 - `examples/`: examples of eBPF programs
 - `headers/`: header files needed to compile the examples